Tucupita Marcano Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs give up the ninth-fewest home runs in baseball (70 total, one per game).
+- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (72 total, one per game).

-- The right-hander last appeared on Saturday against the San Francisco Giants, when he went 6 2/3 innings, allowing two earned runs while giving up six hits.
+- In his last time out on Thursday against the Pittsburgh Pirates, the left-hander went six innings, giving up five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.